MyraReeves/MyraReeves/README.md

 ### **<ins>Where I'm From</ins>:**

 🌎 I have lived in several locales during my life, including having been a [Zonian](https://www.relofirm.com/blog/what-is-a-zonian-navigating-the-cultural-crossroads-of-the-canal-zone/) when I was a young child.
-We immigrated from a small, rural town (Gamboa) to the United States in mid-1989 in direct response to the violence that erupted from Manuel Noriega being successful with his autocoup when he refused to accept Panama's election results.
+We immigrated from a small, rural town (Gamboa) to the United States in mid-1989 in direct response to the violence that erupted from Manuel Noriega being successful with his autocoup when he refused to accept Panama's presidential election results.

 I currently live in the southeastern farmland of the Puget Sound Area of Washington state (Pierce County).